 Reading and preparing the data for PCA analysis

 We run this example using Python 3.5.2.
-Here’s the list of the import we need on the first step.
+Here’s the list of the imports we need on the first step.

 We are going to use NIR spectra from milk samples with a varying concentration of lactose.
 We prepared the samples by mixing normal milk and lactose-free milk in different concentrations.
 The aim is to find out whether PCA applied to the spectra can be useful to discriminate between the different concentrations.